Presidential election: France

-The president of France is elected for a five-year (since 2002) term by the public.
+The president of France is elected for a five-year (since 2002) term by popular vote.

 Indonesia

 The president and vice president of Indonesia are elected for a maximum of two five-year terms.
 Since 2004, presidential elections in Indonesia have been determined by popular vote.

 Iran

 The president of Iran is elected to a four-year term by the public.
 The first presidential election in Iran was held in 1980, following the Iranian Revolution of 1979 which resulted in the overthrow of the monarchy, although the president's power is second to the Supreme Leader.

 Ireland

 The president of Ireland is elected by the Irish people for a seven-year term.

 Israel

 The president of Israel is elected by the Knesset to a single seven-year term, though the role of the president is largely ceremonial as the real power of the country is in the hands of the prime minister.